Buying vs. Building Resource Management Software

 When getting started, finding the right people to build and design your software can be difficult.
 If your organization doesn’t currently build its own software, hiring the right people with the appropriate expertise may prove challenging, and hiring the best software designers and developers will be expensive.

-Because of a lack of access to top designers, internal software teams often struggle to understand the resource management problems to design appropriate solutions.
+Because of a lack of access to top designers, internal software teams often struggle to understand resource management problems to design appropriate solutions.
 This can raise costs and cause delays.
 Additionally, having multiple stakeholders inputting their own specifications can result in a “Frankenstein” product.
-With a small development team, the transfer of information on the codebase can be a concern, particularly when it comes to software involving different programming languages.
-You should also have a plan in place should the people who built the software leave your organization.

 Cost is probably the single most important factor to consider when building your own resource management software, as the process can be very expensive.
 Depending on its complexity, tailored internal software can cost hundreds of thousands to millions of dollars.
-Even just supercharging your current resource management spreadsheet can wind up costing you a lot of money once the time cost is factored in.

-Keep in mind, the process of building anything usually starts out simple enough and then grows drastically in complexity.
+Keep in mind, the process of building anything usually starts out simple and then grows in complexity.
 As any experienced project manager will tell you, from construction to software projects, time will start to add up quickly and initial budgets can grow to multiples of the original estimates.

 Given how quickly costs can add up, it’s essential for businesses to have a clear sense of their budget at the outset to ensure that their custom-built resource management software does not break the bank.
 Only by appropriately budgeting the entire life cycle of the project can an organization manage the cost of building its own software.

-The reason up to 85% of software projects fail
+85% of software projects fail

 Studies have shown that up to 85% of internal software development projects fail.
 As I like to say, it’s the unknown unknowns that get people in trouble.
 If your business doesn't build software as a service and you don’t have anyone in leadership who can answer the question: “What are the best programming languages?” this could be a sign you are headed down the wrong path.

-Failure can often be the result of losing stakeholders, having too many decision makers reluctant to take critical action, and running out of money due to delays and unforeseen expenses.
+Failure can often be the result of losing stakeholders, having too many decision-makers reluctant to take critical action, and running out of money due to delays and unforeseen expenses.
 When projects run long and cost becomes a major factor, project stakeholders often begin to lose interest in seeing the project through to completion.

 The Pros of Buying Software

 Buying off the shelf may be a more appealing option to you due to its associated cost savings and promise of immediate implementation.
-The time cost of not having the product immediately available is often overlooked when attempting to build your own software, especially given the delays that arise as scope creeps and the software continues to evolve due to unforeseen changes.
+The time cost of not having the product immediately available is often overlooked when attempting to build your own software, especially given the delays that arise as scope creeps up and the software continues to evolve due to unforeseen changes.

 Remember, no software will ever be everything to everyone, and looking for the perfect solution will lead to you never buying software or being disappointed.
 It’s important to remember that if there was an all-in-one that did everything, it wouldn’t do anything very well.

-Given software companies’ large-scale servicing of hundreds, or even thousands, of businesses, integrations with your existing software may be available at a steep discount relative to building them yourself.
+Given software companies’ large-scale servicing of hundreds, or even thousands of businesses, integrations with your existing software may be available at a steep discount relative to building them yourself.
 Depending on the software, you may also be able to access the latest, often very expensive, machine learning and AI technology without a large number of users on the software.

 Not to be understated, by purchasing software, you also won't have to worry about the headaches and expenses of training, help desk support, documentation, videos, and ongoing maintenance costs, which are typically included in your software subscription costs.